 - Jacket life: TPC’s products feature a specially compounded jacket that is designed to hold up in harsh industrial environments for extended periods of time, as compared with commodity cable, which provides a simple PVC jacket.

 Want to discuss your specific VFD application and issues you may be experiencing?
-Call 800-211-4520 or leave us a comment below.
+Contact us today.